-The proposed algorithms presented in section 3.2 produce a mask for each eyebrow, nose coordinates, four intermediate mask estimates for each eye and three intermediate mouth mask estimates.
+The proposed algorithms presented in the previous sections produce a mask for each eyebrow, nose coordinates, four intermediate mask estimates for each eye and three intermediate mouth mask estimates.
 The four masks for each eye and three mouth masks must be fused to produce a final mask for each feature.
-Since validation can only be done on the end result of each intermediate mask, we unfortunately cannot give different parts of each intermediate masks will share the same value.
+Since validation can only be done on the end result of each intermediate mask, we unfortunately cannot give different parts of each intermediate mask different confidence values, so each pixel of those masks will share the same value (see Fig. 7).
 We propose validation through testing against a set of anthropometric conformity criteria.
 Since, however some of these criteria relate either to aesthetics or to transient feature properties, we cannot apply strict anthropometric judgment.